Home

 RBC magnesium tests the level of magnesium inside of the Red Blood Cells inside your bloodstream.
 Unfortunately, this level does not correlate very well with the levels inside your TISSUES where you really want to know about your magnesium status.
 So, you COULD order an expensive RBC Magnesium Blood Test from that link and get one done even without your doctor's help, but it's not necessarily going to give you any better information than a serum magnesium level.

-An Even BETTER Magnesium Test
+An Even Better Magnesium Test

-Intracellular Magnesium Levels are being shown to be the only clinically significant measure of magnesium deficiency.
+Intracellular Magnesium Levels are being shown to be the onlyclinically significant measure of magnesium deficiency.
 So, some smart researchers decided to come up with a way to measure the magnesium levels inside the cells.
-Hence the invention of a ‘Sublingual epithelial cell’ magnesium test!!
+Hence the invention of a‘Sublingual epithelial cell’ magnesium test!!
 This test takes a sample of the cells from underneath your tongue and checks the magnesium level of the cells.

 This neat test is painless, accurate and is INFINITELY more accurate than a blood test for magnesium when determining clinically significant amounts of magnesium in the body.